 6. Print your will and get it properly signed and witnessed

 You must sign your will in wet ink along with two witnesses who must also sign your will.
-The exception is British Columbia where you are permitted to witness and store your will online.
+At this time, the only exception to this law is if you live in British Columbia, where you are permitted to sign, witness and store your will online.

 7. Store your will in a safe spot